tomas-salgado/molecular-property-prediction/README.md

-# Identifying Molecular Properties Using Transformers
+# Identifying Molecular Solubility Using Transformers

-In this project we develop a model that can identify the solubility of any molecules.
-The model is trained on a dataset of SMILES strings that are preprocessed and then fed into a self-attention model that learns to predict the solubility of any molecule.
+This project implements a transformer-based model for predicting molecular solubility, a key property in drug discovery applications.
+The model processes SMILES string representations of molecules using self-attention mechanisms to identify patterns that correlate with solubility values.
+We demonstrate that transformer architectures can effectively predict molecular properties using only SMILES sequence information.

 ## Technical Implementation